Frequently Asked Questions

 Can I request a specific room?

 The College is unable to accept requests for specific rooms.
-You can express a preference for a type of room and we will endeavour to meet your preference but rooms will be allocated on a first come first served basis.
+You can express a preference for a type of room and we will endeavor to meet your preference but rooms will be allocated on a first come first served basis.

 Who takes priority for room bookings?